mhorga/mhorga.github.io/_posts/2016-01-18-using-metalkit-part-2.markdown

 }
 {% endhighlight %}

-Let's improve the code above a bit.
+Let's improve this code a bit.
 First, since our class subclasses __MTKView__, it already has its own `device` so there is no need to declare another one.
 This lets us reduce the first two lines to just one:

 {% highlight swift %}
 device = MTLCreateSystemDefaultDevice()